KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Recommendation: Found `uses: actions/checkout@v2` in file `release.yml`: Replace it with v4.
 5. Outdated: Found `MichMich/MagicMirror` in file `.gitpod.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
 6. Typo: Found `Magic Mirror` in file `MMM-json.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+9. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-9. Typo: Found `Magic Mirror` in file `configuration.md`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `configuration.md`: Replace it with `MagicMirror²`.
+11. Typo: Found `[MagicMirror]` in file `index.md`: Replace it with `[MagicMirror²]`.
-10. Outdated: Found `MichMich/MagicMirror` in file `index.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+12. Outdated: Found `MichMich/MagicMirror` in file `index.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-11. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+13. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-12. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+14. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-13. Recommendation: No ESLint configuration was found.
+15. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-json-feed by amcolash](https://github.com/amcolash/MMM-json-feed)